-In short: Unlimited employment contracts can be signed digitally and are legally valid.
+In short: Unlimited employment contracts can be signed digitally.
 However, certain specified information must be provided to the employee and signed by hand from the employer (or an authorised person on behalf of the employer).
 In future, employers who do not provide such information in writing (wet ink) can be fined up to EUR 2,000 per case.

 The Detailed Version

 In Germany, the “NachweisG” (Documentation Act) has existed since 1995, according to which specific information of the employment relationship had to be handed over in writing (wet ink).
 The list of information has been extended with the update and has to be handed over in a shorter time period, valid as of 1st of August 2022.

 What Are The Sections That Must Be In Written Form?